vaskoGut/Learning/README.md

 3. string is saved in snapshot file
 4. On future test runs: jest renders component agains, compares new output with the saved snapshot So generally it checks if structure changed compared to before

+77. ### #ui-test-select-component
+A good unit test checks:
+Component renders
+Options are displayed
+Selected value is correct
+onChange is called when user changes selection

+Senior answer: For a select component I would test rendering of options, correct selected value, and user interaction using React Testing Library.
+I would simulate user selection with userEvent.selectOptions and verify that onChange is called with the expected value.
+Snapshot tests can be added for structure, but behavioral tests are more important.

 __________________________________________________________________________________________________________________________________________